belladu0201/Deep_RL_Recommender_System/README.md

 ## Methodology
 ### One Hot Encoding of Item Features
-For both Retail Rocket and H&M datasets, we had to perform feature selection for the most pertinent properties and one-hot-encode all the values per each item.
-For this analysis, we only considered the 2000 most frequent properties for the retail rocket dataset and 600 most frequent properties for the H&M dataset as the top N properties covered ~50% of all possible properties in the feature space, which we believe provided enough coverage for this analysis.
+For both Retail Rocket and H&M datasets, we had to perform feature selection for the most pertinent properties and one-hot-encode all the features per each item.
+For this analysis, we only considered the 500 most frequent properties for the retail rocket dataset and 600 most frequent properties for the H&M dataset.
+The top 500 / 600 properties covered ~30% of all possible item features in the feature space, which we believe provided enough coverage for this analysis without limiting the computational efficiency (time and space) significantly.
 The script for creating item features matrix is found in the file `10_code/one-hot-encoding.py` file.

 ### Re-defined Loss Function
 To create a hRNN model, we had to pass in the item feature matrix through another feed-forward layer to create item embedding vectors that can be incorporated as part of the score for the jth item.
 Details of the loss function calculations can be found in this [paper](https://openreview.net/pdf?id=8QFKbygVy4r) and the details of the implementation, including the modified loss function that also accounts for item embedding vectors, are found in the `SNQN_RR_FeatureVec.py` file.

 ## Instructions For Running The Code

-Download the SA2C model codebase from https://drive.google.com/drive/u/0/folders/1dQnRqbqhTgZzQWOm2ccCiVza4mNtk7G1.
+1. Download the SA2C model codebase from https://drive.google.com/drive/u/0/folders/1dQnRqbqhTgZzQWOm2ccCiVza4mNtk7G1.

 **Train Model Using Retail Rocket Dataset**

+2a.
 Open `10_code/AIPI531_Project_RR.ipynb` notebook in Google Colab instance in the same directory where the SA2C model codebase is stored.
 This file contains all code to reproduce the results for Retail Rocket Dataset.
 Running the notebook should train and evaluate the model on purchase and click hr & ndcg.

 **Train Model Using H&M Dataset**

+2b.
 Open `10_code/AIPI531_Project_HM.ipynb` notebook in Google Colab instance in the same directory where the SA2C model codebase is stored.
 This file contains all code to reproduce the results for Retail Rocket Dataset.
 Running the notebook should train and evaluate the model on purchase and click hr & ndcg.

 ## Results & Discussion